Andrealavi/compilers/LFMCompilerLLVMUpdated/README.md

   - Used the `GlobalVariable` LLVM class in order to create the global variable in the IR code
   - Added an if within `IdeExprAst` `codegen` method in order to check for global variable existence
   - Added a new example to test global variables
+- Support to exponentiation
+  - Is now possible to elevate a number to a certain power using the following syntax: `expr ^ expr`
+  - Modified `scanner.ll` and `parser.yy` in order to add the new token and production
+  - Added a new node for the AST (`ExponentiationExprAST`)
+  - Probably is not a perfectly efficient implementation but it does work
+  - Probably it would have been better to have a proper function defined in the language, but this was much more formative
+  - Added a new example to test it